inpendio/rest-fetcher-base/README.md

 Small library for creating API endpoint calls and other fetch calls.
 Can be used in any project and be integrated with redux, context or any other state management library.

-This is continiation of original project:
+This is continuation of original project:

 [https://github.com/klooperator/redux-rest-fetcher](https://github.com/klooperator/redux-rest-fetcher)